By Regional Editor –

 November 9, 2017

 Half of the more than one million British pension recipients living abroad are not entitled to yearly cost of living increases by virtue of a lottery style system that has left many retired people in virtual poverty.
 St. Kitts and Nevis is one of the countries blacklisted by the UK government.
+If you have been affected by this change in pensions after taking bad advice from a financial advisor to switch to a riskier plan where they didn’t explain the risks, then you may be able to get mis sold pension compensation if you seek legal help.

 An international group from around the world including John Duffy representing the Caribbean, met with Baroness Benjamin (originally from Trinidad) at the U.K. Houses of Parliament on 2nd November to discuss bringing pressure to bear on the U.K. Government to stop freezing pensions dependent upon in which part of the world the pensioner lives.